 Assigned Reviewer - Rowena Perez, Marlena Montague

 The College has integrated a process for systemically evaluating non-credit courses, workshops and training sessions for effectiveness in the College’s assessment system.
 In August 2012, the Office of Continuing Education and Workforce Development (CE&WD) submitted a plan for the systematic evaluation process and was approved by the Academic Vice President.
 The plan was designed as part of the assessment process of the CE&WD office where data is provided and can be extracted on their spring 2013 report.
 On November 2013, a follow up memo was sent to all departments advising that CEU or non-credit courses initiated by departments must be assessed similar to credit courses of assessing student learning outcomes (SLOs).
 The assessment and evaluation of workshops and training sessions are done through surveys and the results are reflected in the respective department’s assessment report.
-The process of uploading survey results onto the department’s assessment report aligns with institutional assessment system.
+The process of uploading survey results onto the department’s assessment report aligns with the institutional assessment system.

 Status: Ongoing